Oxon Hill–Suitland Line: History

 All route S12 service was eliminated in the process being replaced by route D12, and P12.

 In 2010 during WMATA's FY2011 budget, WMATA proposed to divert routes D13 and D14 into Oxon Hill Park & Ride Lot off Oxon Hill Road just west of Indian Head Highway in order to create a transfer connection between those routes and the NH1, which serves National Harbor.
 This would provide closer connections to National Harbor for passengers instead of having to take the Green Line to Branch Avenue station.

-Beginning on October 15, 2019 for two years, eastbound D13 and D14 buses were forced to detour due to the Maryland State Highway Administration’s Maryland Route 210 Interchange Project.
+Beginning on October 15, 2019, for two years, eastbound D13 and D14 buses were forced to detour due to the Maryland State Highway Administration’s Maryland Route 210 Interchange Project.
 This prevents buses from turning left from Indian Head Hwy - MD 210 onto Livingston Road.
 As a result, routes D13 and D14 were forced to backtrack along Indian Head Highway detouring on Wilson Bridge Drive, before resuming its regular route Lindsay Rd at Livingston Rd.
 A temporary time transfer was also implemented for affected passengers at closed bus stops westbound.
 Westbound buses were unaffected by the detour.

 During the COVID-19 pandemic, route D13 was suspended and routes D12 and D14 was reduced to operate on its Saturday supplemental schedule during the weekdays beginning on March 16, 2020.
 On March 18, 2020, the line was further reduced to operate on its Sunday schedule.
 On March 21, 2020, weekend service on the D14 became suspended and Route D12 was reduced to operate every 30 minutes.
 Service was restored to its full service on August 23, 2020.

 In February 2021 during the FY2022 budget, WMATA proposed to eliminate Routes D13 and D14, and propose to extend the D12 to National Harbor to replace the NH1 and eliminate service between Southern Avenue station and Livingston Road & Oxon Hill Road if it did not receive federal funding.
 However the changes were avoided on March 10, 2021.

-Beginning on June 15, 2021 eastbound routes D13 and D14 resumed its regular routing on Livingston Road following the completion of the Maryland State Highway Administration's Maryland Route 210 Interchange Project.
+Beginning on June 15, 2021, eastbound routes D13 and D14 resumed its regular routing on Livingston Road following the completion of the Maryland State Highway Administration's Maryland Route 210 Interchange Project.

 On September 5, 2021, all Route D13 service was renamed to the D14 while D14 service along Livingston Road, Livingston Terrace, Marcy Avenue, Deal Drive, Kennebec Street, Glassmanor Drive, Irvington Street, and Audrey Lane in Glassmanor was eliminated.
 Service was replaced by Routes D12 and P12 which increased service to every 12 (P12) and 20 (D12) minutes.
 Between Wilson Bridge Drive and the intersection of Indian Head Highway & Oxon Hill Road, service will operate along Kirby Hill Road and Oxon Hill Road, adding service at Oxon Hill Park & Ride.
 Service will continue to Wilson Bridge Drive.

+On December 17, 2023, route D12 was rerouted to operate along Deal Drive and Audrey Lane in Glassmanor, discontinuing service along Glassmanor Drive and Irvington Street.